-To access AssistiveTouch, go to Settings -> General -> Accessibility -> AssistiveTouch.
+To access AssistiveTouch, go to Settings -> Accessibility -> AssistiveTouch.

 Tap the toggle to the right side of the AssistiveTouch option to turn on the feature and turn the toggle green.
-A light gray square should appear with a lighter colored circle in the middle.
+A gray circle should appear with a lighter colored circle in the middle.
 This is your AssistiveTouch menu.Tap the square to open it.

 To shut off your iPhone with AssistiveTouch, choose Device and then tap and hold the Lock Screen icon.
 This will take you to a screen that says “slide to power off.”
 Drag the red power icon from left to right to turn off your iPhone

 How Do I Turn My iPhone Back On If The Power Button Doesn’t Work?

 To turn your iPhone back on if the power doesn’t work, plug it into power.
 The Apple logo will appear on your screen and you’ll be able to use your iPhone as usual.